 His research interests also include corporate social responsibility and ethical investment.

 Lecturer in Sustainable Development, Department of Environmental Sciences, Macquarie University

-Wendy has been program director of Macquarie University’s post-graduate sustainable development program for 12 years.
+Wendy has been teaching in the Master of Sustainable Development program since 2005 and is the Director of the program.
 She was previously head of the education and communication program at the International Union for Conservation of Nature in Switzerland, and subsequently involved in leadership roles with the IUCN Commission on Education and Communication and the Australian Association of Environmental Education.

 Principal and Practice Director, Tanner Kibble Denton Architects

 Megan is passionate about the conservation and adaptive re-use of existing buildings to fit them for a sustainable future.
 She provides industry guidance based on her considerable experience.

 Her most recent major projects include the restoration of City Hall and Anzac Square in Brisbane and the extensive re-working and additions to 5 Martin Place in Sydney.
 She is currently working on the conservation and activation of a historic sites in Western Sydney and on several commercial adaptive re-use projects in Sydney and Brisbane.

 National President and Chair of the Waste Management and Resource Recovery Association of Australia (WMRR) and Chief Development Officer, Re.Group